RaviHamidov/ai-based-programming/ReadMe.md

-# JavaScript Scratch Course by LTC Lab
+# AI based Programming Course by LTC Lab

 ## Explanation about Repository